fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

 	* Day/Month
 	* Month/Year

+.. list-table:: Display Options
+   :widths: 35 65
+   :header-rows: 1

+   * - Display Option
+     - Description
+   * - 1.
+Display side-by-side
+     - Display side-by-side: This option allows for you to display the question type beside another question.
+By default, this option is disabled
+   * - 2.
+Append to previous question
+     - This question type will be appended to the question directly before it.
+By default, this option is disabled.
+   * - 3.
+Width
+     - You can adjust the width based on a percentage.
+By default, the value is 100%.

+.. list-table:: Options
+   :widths: 35 65
+   :header-rows: 1

+   * - Display Option
+     - Description
+   * - 1.
+Optional
+     - Unchecking this option forces the question to be answered when the user is filling out your survey.
+By default, this option is enabled
+   * - 2.
+Display Format
+     - The question type can be altered to ask Date/Time, Date Only, Time Only, Date/Month or Month/Year.
+Date/Time is the default question
+   * - 3.
+Timezone
+     - Enabling this feature will create a dropdown for the user to select their appropriate timezone.
+By default, this option is disabled.

 .. note::

 	Despite not accepting military standard time, if the user enters 21:00, the question type will convert it to 9:00 pm